 The Seeley Library is open for study purposes between 10am-1pm and 2-4.30pm each weekday.
 'Click and collect' materials may still be ordered.

 We ask that everyone does their best to observe the regulations and treat all around them with patience and respect, despite the challenges we face.

 You can find out more about the University's policies for teaching and learning during the pandemic here

-- Scan the NHS QR code when you enter the building
+- Scan the NHS QR code

 - Sanitise hands on entry

 - Wear a face covering in the building (unless exempt), except when working alone in an office with the door closed

 - Avoid gathering in large groups where distancing can't be maintained

 - Observe the one way system in the Faculty building